Nonprofit Project Summary:

 Iterative Usability Testing of NFPA’s Web Tool for Building Engineers

 A global nonprofit was struggling to get on the same page about how to improve its new web app.
-NFPA partnered with Marketade to conduct 2 rounds of usability testing and on-site workshops, with rapid design changes in between.
+Boston-based NFPA partnered with Marketade to conduct 2 rounds of usability testing and on-site workshops, with rapid design changes in between.
 The collaborative research approach helped a diverse team “get to the root issues” and reach “team alignment” early in its product cycle.

 Image source: NFPA.org

-The National Fire Protection Association (NFPA), a 125-year-old global nonprofit with 50,000 members, recently launched CodeFinder.
+The Boston-based National Fire Protection Association (NFPA), a 125-year-old global nonprofit with 50,000 members, recently launched CodeFinder.
 This web-based application helps engineers, architects, and building designers find and learn about enforced fire codes and standards for their projects.
 The goals of the project were to:

 - Understand who is using the platform, how/when they use it, and their outcomes